Essential Magnetohydrodynamics for Astrophysics: Applicability limits of MHD

 \section{Applicability limits of MHD}

 A number of different considerations lead to limits of applicability.
-Start with the condition that a charge density is absent (in the frame in which the plasma is `most at rest', cf.\ {\ctl sect.~\ref{chargedd}}).
-In the example of a charged cloud ({\ctl sect.~\ref{clouds}}) this requires that the time scale on which a charge density initially present in the volume is canceled by the formation of a surface charge, is short compared with the MHD time scales of interest.
+Start with the condition that a charge density is absent (in the frame in which the plasma is `most at rest', cf.\ {sect.~\ref{chargedd}}).
+In the example of a charged cloud ({sect.~\ref{clouds}}) this requires that the time scale on which a charge density initially present in the volume is canceled by the formation of a surface charge, is short compared with the MHD time scales of interest.
 This time scale $\tau_{\rm e}$ is determined by the most mobile charge carriers (i.e.\ electrons, usually).
 In a volume of size $L$, equate the electrostatic energy of the charge density with the kinetic energy of the charges, of mass $m$, when accelerated in the corresponding electric field.
 This yields \beq \tau_{\rm e}^2\approx m/(4\pi n e^2)=1/\omega_{\rm p}^2, \eeq where $\omega_{\rm p}$ is called the {\em plasma frequency}.
 This is independent of the size $L$ of the volume.

 In this electrostatic adjustment process the charges that were assumed to be present initially do not move to the boundary themselves; this would take longer.
-Instead, their presence is canceled by polarization: small local contractions or expansions of the electron fluid relative to the ions.
-The time of this process is given by $1/\omega_{\rm p}$, or the light travel time across the volume, whichever is longer.
+Instead, their presence is canceled by {\em polarization}\,: small contractions or expansions of the electron fluid relative to the ions.
+The time of this process is given by $1/\omega_{\rm p}$.
 For the MHD approximation to hold, the shortest time scale of interest in the MHD process studied must be longer than this.